lucasmacosta/url-shortener/README.md

 Since the API uses the sequelize library, using another database should as simple as installing the necessary modules and then setting the `DB_URI` env var appropriately.
 The required dependencies for SQLite and PostgreSQL are already configured.

+### Linting and formatting

+The `npm run lint:fix -w backend` and `npm run prettier:fix -w backend` commands are available to lint and format the backend source files respectively.
+By replacing `backend` with `common`, the same operations can be applied to the common workspace.

 ## Frontend

 The frontend has his own set of commands that can be used by running them using the `-w frontend` flag, like this `npm run <command> -w frontend`.